No Products in the Cart

 Please note that some of the suggestions may have to wait until after the current pandemic.

 However you do it, let your customers/clients know that you’d love to get to know them better.
 These mixers are the perfect opportunity for them to let down their hair and chat with you.
 You’ll be amazed by what you can learn about your business from just one evening spent with the people that know you best.
+Customer loyalty is certain to increase, and customer engagement will tick up as well.

 Tell your customers you’d like to thank them personally, and collect their home addresses.
 This is a great opportunity to chat and learn more about them.
 Then you can send Simply Noted their names and addresses, as well as the personalized message you’d like to include, and we’ll quickly create warm, handwritten thank you cards using our automated, ballpoint pen handwriting machines.